gfarat/AzureExtendedNetwork/README.md

 Your addresses are now extended.
 Use the Add IPv4 Addresses button to add additional addresses at any time.
 If an IP address is no longer in use at either end of the extended network, select the checkbox next to it and select Remove IPv4 Addresses.

 If you no longer want to use extended network for Azure, click the Remove Azure Extended-Network button.
 This will uninstall the agent from the two virtual appliances and remove the extended IP addresses.
 The network will stop being extended.
 You will have to re-run the setup after removing it, if you want to start using the extended network again.

+# Known issues

+We have three known issues related to the network extension process that have workarounds or fixes that can be applied, all of which will be fixed in the next release.

+1. ICMP messages come back and cause the retry count to be exceeded too quickly.
+If you configure the Windows firewall to block ICMP on the appliance that is initiating the connection it will prevent this from occurring.

+>**NOTE** This workaround was mentioned in Installation Process, Appliances, item 5.

+2. If you map more than approximately 10 ip addresses then Windows Admin Center will fail to apply the configuration and enter a persistent error state.

+3. Traffic from outside of the extended subnet that tries to reach a VM within the subnet and across the extension will get dropped.

 Reference: